LakshmiLikhita/Fetch-DataAnlytics-Takehome-test/README.md

 I have developed a dashboard in Tableau with existing data to give the following insights to stakeholders:
 - To forecast the Total items that will be purchased over the next quarter of 2023 so that the business can think about inventory management in the future
-- Purchased items over each day of the week to let business know on which day is most of the business happening so that we can marketing strategies over the remaining days to improve the business.
+- Quantity of Purchased items over each day of the week to let business know on which day is most of the business happening so that we can marketing strategies over the remaining days to improve the business.
 - Quantity of items purchased across Bottom N States.
-Here I have given user the accessibility to filter on the number of states they chose to visualise for the least quantity purchased.
-By this metric, we can focus on the profitability of those particular least business states.
+Here I have given user the accessibility to filter on the number of states they chose to visualise the states for the least quantity purchased.
+By this metric, we can focus on improving the profitability of those particular least business states.

 I have used "Use as filter " option to "Quantity Purchased over week sheet" to be applicable to the rest of the sheets.i.e., if we select any day on the first worksheet, the data gets filtered out to that particular day in the "Quantity Purchased Across State" worksheet.